StructifyAI/structify/docs/source/python_client/analysis.rst

 .. code-block:: python

-    client.analysis.sort(dataset=news, axis=['sentiment', 'topic'], sort_description="sorts the news by sentiment in order of positive association with our client George Washington University")
+    Structify.analysis.sort(dataset=news, axis=['sentiment', 'topic'], sort_description="sorts the news by sentiment in order of positive association with our client George Washington University")

 .. _backsourcing: